Alex1990/autoresize-textarea/README.md

 # autoresize-textarea

-A [jQuery] plugin can automatically resize the textarea's height.
+A jQuery (optional) plugin can automatically resize the textarea's height.

 ## Usage